EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

 Products listed in the items array are removed from the current cart.

+#### view_item

+Product page is viewed and the first result of the items array is sent to Eulerian.

 #### generate_lead

 A lead is registered in this case :